GLOBAL MARKETS-World shares hold close to record highs; U.S. markets close for Thanksgiving

 By Elizabeth Howcroft

-LONDON, Nov 26 (Reuters) - Global stocks held near record highs on Thursday, while the rally in European stocks paused, as recent vaccine progress, Joe Biden's U.S. presidential election win and hopes for further stimulus kept markets bullish.
+LONDON, Nov 26 (Reuters) - Global stocks held near record highs on Thursday, as recent vaccine progress, Joe Biden's U.S. presidential election victory and hopes for further stimulus kept markets bullish.

-World equities are having their best month on record in November, boosted by a slew of positive vaccine announcements and hopes that Biden's administration will deliver more economic stimulus and political stability.
+World equities are having their best month on record in November, boosted by positive vaccine announcements and hopes that Biden's administration will deliver more economic stimulus and political stability.

-The MSCI world equity index, which tracks shares in 49 countries, rose to a record high on Wednesday and held close to it on Thursday, up 0.1% on the day at 1142 GMT .MIWD00000PUS, as markets shrugged off the latest rise in U.S. jobless claims.
+The MSCI world equity index, which tracks shares in 49 countries, rose to a record high on Wednesday and held close to it on Thursday.
+It was up 0.1% on the day at 1522 GMT .MIWD00000PUS, as markets shrugged off the latest rise in U.S. jobless claims.

 "The market’s very much looking forward to 2021 and the time when vaccines will be rolled out and economic activity can get back to normal," said Kiran Ganesh, a multi-asset strategist at UBS.